3mdeb/qubes-core-admin/doc/qubes.rst

 Inheritance
 ^^^^^^^^^^^
-Properties in subclassess overload properties from their parents, like expected::
+Properties in subclasses overload properties from their parents, like expected::

    >>> import qubes